 All the practicing and mind-bending competitive situations paid off.
 Getting to 5.0 is something money can’t buy.
 But how about winning at 5.0?

-Instead of just winning one match, I ended up going 3-3.
-One win was against two self-rated 5.0 players who honestly weren’t 5.0s, and another win was against a new 5.0 promote like myself and his 4.5 partner.
+Instead of just winning one match, I ended up going 3-3 in my first USTA 5.0 season.
+One win was against two self-rated 5.0 players who honestly weren’t 5.0s.
+Another win was against a new 5.0 promote like myself and his 4.5 partner.
 My final win was against a three year starter at UC Davis (D1) and his partner who played at Wesleyan (D3).
 My partner was just like me, a former high school player who just got bumped to 5.0.

 As for my losses, I got crushed playing with a 4.5 against two teams who were both 5.0s (2-6, 2-6 and 4-6, 3-6).
 When I finally got a legit 5.0 partner, we went the distance winning the first set 6-3, losing the second set 3-6, and then losing a 10 point tie-breaker 6-10 against an ex-Cal player (D1) and his ex-Emory (D3) player partner.
 It was the most satisfying loss of my life because it showed that I could hang.